ankane/blazer/README.md

   city_id: "SELECT id, name FROM cities WHERE id IN {value}"
 ```

-You can also use a hash for static data and enums. [master]
+You can also use a hash for static data and enums.

 ```yml
 smart_columns: